cocogitto/cocogitto/README.md

 The only difference you need to remember is that `coco` commit scope comes after the commit description.
 This allows using positional arguments instead of typing flags (ex: `coco -t {type} -s {scope} -m {message}... and so on`)

-For instance if you want to create the following commit : `feat: add awesome feature` you would run this :
+For instance if you want to create the following commit: `feat: add awesome feature` you would run this :

 ```shell script
 coco feat "add awesome feature"